 2. Milk teeth are as important as the permanent teeth

-2. They help in giving the child a beautiful smile and therefore confidence.
+- They help give the child a beautiful smile and therefore confidence.

-So, the milk teeth have their own purpose and it should not be ignored.
+So, the milk teeth have their purpose and it should not be ignored.

 3. Some kids are born with 2 lower milk teeth